 For this the former Senator has been persecuted, beaten and threatened with High Treason charges.
 To even think the state would treat self proclaimed ‘defenders’ of the monarchy in such a way is shocking.
 How things have changed!
 A few years ago Sibahle would have been the one defending the king and admonishing those who are criticising the monarch.
 So what changed?
 Why is Sibahle now a nemesis of the state?
 Time to roll back the clock.

 It reconstituted itself as a political organisation on August 5, 2006, restyling itself as Sive Siyinqaba National Movement (SS), with a wide support base amongst conservatives (Mzizi 2005,.
 16, 17, 19-22, 25; IRIN 2006).
-The objectives of the movement emphasised the importance of protecting and conserving Swazi heritage, including the institution of the monarchy, but it represented a modernising element among conservatives, in as much as it places great value on democracy
+The objectives of the movement emphasised the importance of protecting and conserving Swazi heritage, including the institution of the monarchy, but it represented a modernising element among conservatives, in as much as it placed great value on democracy

-The party itself had several members in the 2003 House of Assembly and a majority of appointed members in the Senate.
+The party itself had several members of parliament in the 2003 House of Assembly and a majority of appointed members in the Senate.
 It fielded candidates for the primaries in 2008, several of whom made it through to stand for election to the House of Assembly.
 The organisation’s 2008 manifesto was the only window we could use to peek into the life of the organization and its policies for the country.